Higher education in Canada: Saskatchewan

+There are two universities in Saskatchewan with degree-granting authority.
+The Government of Saskatchewan must establish statutes individually to degree-granting universities; these statutes outline the authority of each institution, their regulations, and bylaws.
+The University of Regina is based Regina, the province's capital, and the University of Saskatchewan is in Saskatoon, the most populous city in Saskatchewan.
+The University of Saskatchewan is the oldest university in the province, founded in 1907.
+The University of Saskatchewan is also the largest university in Saskatchewan with 18,620 students, and the First Nations University of Canada (FNUC) is the smallest with 840 students.
+The First Nations University of Canada is another post-secondary institution that is federated with the University of Regina, and caters to the needs of First Nations students.
+It was originally called the Federation of Saskatchewan Indian Nations, and once formed, it entered into a federated agreement with the University of Regina to create the Saskatchewan Indian Federated College (SIFC).
+This Agreement allowed FNUC to become an independently administered university-college that served First Nations students.
+The First Nations University of Canada is the only university in the province that does not offer graduate-level programs.

 Yukon

-Yukon's system of higher education is shaped by the territory's small population (30,375 people as of May 2006) in a relatively large geographic area.
+Yukon's system of Higher education is shaped by the territory's small population (30,375 people as of May 2006) in a relatively large geographic area.
 The history of higher education in fact went hand in hand with the establishment of a representative territorial government in 1979.
 The only post-secondary institute in Yukon, Yukon University, issues certificate, diploma, and degree programs to all high school leavers and older adults.
 It is the only university in northern Canada, and was previously Yukon College until 19 May 2020 when it became a university.
 The university provides Adult Basic Education/literacy programs as well.

+Yukon University (formerly Yukon College) is a public university in Yukon.
+Although the institution also operates 12 campuses throughout the territory, its main campus is based in Whitehorse.
+Initially built as a Canadian college, Yukoners had proposed the Yukon college become a university in some form or other since 2004.
+In December, 2019, the Yukon Legislative Assembly passed a bill that would transform Yukon College into Yukon University.
+The university officially opened in May 2020, making Yukon University the only public university in northern Canada.

 Higher education associations and organizations

 There are numerous groups that are relevant to the structure of higher education in Canada.
 These include those that support teachers, staff, students, institutions, research, and related groups involved in the delivery of higher education in the Canadian provinces and territories.